tailwindlabs/tailwindcss/README.md

 [Discuss Tailwind CSS on GitHub](https://github.com/tailwindcss/tailwindcss/discussions)

-For casual chit-chat with others using the framework:
+For chatting with others using the framework:

 [Join the Tailwind CSS Discord Server](https://discord.gg/7NF8GNe)